HOME

 SWITZERLAND, 1943, centenary of postage stamps, B132

 The Double Geneva of Switzerland ranks as one of the world's rarest stamps.
-The stamp joins two 5 cent stamps and in a rectangle above the text 10.
+The stamp joins two 5 cent stamps and, in a rectangle above, the text 10.
 PORT CANTONAL.
 CENT. (see the Cameroon stamp below for full image).
-The stamps bear Geneva's Coat of Arms of which the crest is an IHS within a sunburst.
+The stamps bear Geneva's coat of arms of which the crest is an IHS within a sunburst.
 The arms were repeated on the following and on commemorative issues.
-Switzerland's constitutional ban against Jesuits was repealed as recently as 1973 and that by a slim majority of voters.
+Switzerland's constitutional ban against Jesuits was repealed as recently as 1973 (by a slim majority of voters).

 SWITZERLAND, 1968, the 125th anniversary of Swiss postage stamps, Scott 492